saggins/AFKBot/README.md

  2. Extract the downloaded .zip in the folder, there should be a folder named AFKBot-master, take the files and paste them where you want, like a folder.
  3. Now, open the command prompt (press WIN + R, it should open a window, type in "cmd" and hit ENTER).
  4. Navigate to the folder where you put the files (Example: type "cd C:\Users\DrMoraschi\Desktop\BotFolder" and hit ENTER).
- 5. Now where are going to install **Mineflayer** and the other Plug-ins, type:
+ 5. Now where are going to install **Mineflayer** and the other dependencies, type:

-	`npm install mineflayer`
+	`npm install`

-    this will install **Mineflayer**, when finished installing, type:
+    this will install all dependencies that are necessary.

-	`npm install mineflayer-dashboard`

-    and keep repeating the process until all the Plug-ins are installed:

-    **mineflayer-pathfinder** to make the bot follow you:

-	`npm install mineflayer-pathfinder`

-    **mineflayer-dashboard** to create the GUI:

-	`npm install mineflayer-dashboard`

-    **mineflayer-bloodhound** to know who attacked you and with what:

-	`npm install mineflayer-bloodhound`

-    **node-notifier** to create Windows Desktop Notifications:

-	`npm isntall node-notifier`

  6. Now that all the things have been installed, the bot is ready to run and go AFK.